cta-observatory/lstmcpipe/production_configs/20220303_tuned_lhaaso/readme.md

-# LHAASO J2108 Config
+# Ze40 south pointing Config

-## 20220303_tuned_lhaaso
+## 20220303_tuned_ze40_south

 ## Short description of the config

-Config for 40zd and 180deg with tuning of PSF and NSB of the LHAASO field
+Config for ze40 and south pointing with PSF and NSB tuned on data

 ## Why this config is needed

-Processing of LHAASO data from June to September 2021
+Processing of data for which tuned MC is missing